brainrake/nixos-tutorial/README.md

 ## `nix-env` package management

-- each user has a nix [profile](https://nixos.org/manual/nix/stable/#sec-profiles), pointing to the current user environment, that is a set of installed packages, managed via `nix-env`.
-Only trusted channels are used by default, so updating the package lists is the only operation requiring root.
+- each user has a nix [profile](https://nixos.org/manual/nix/stable/#sec-profiles), pointing to the current user environment, that is a set of installed packages, managed via `nix-env`
+- only trusted channels are used by default, so updating the package lists is the only operation requiring root.

 | | | |
 | --- | --- | --- |